 Finance

 Students from the Slovakia are encouraged to have a look at our finance section for details of the costs and financial support available.
 In addition to the university-wide awards from the Cambridge, Commonwealth, European and International Trusts, you'll see that at Christ's we have Christ’s College International Awards and Christ's Awards.
-The Christ's College International Awards awards are worth £10,000 per annum and may be accompanied by a full or partial waiver of the College Fee (currently £10,600 a year).
-More information is available on our page on international financial support and do also read the notes for EU students applying in 2022 and beyond.
+The Christ's College International Awards awards are worth £10,000 per annum and may be accompanied by a full or partial waiver of the College Fee (currently £11,300 a year).
+More information is available on our page on international financial support and do also read the notes for EU students.

 Where can I find out more?